dasher-project/dasher-web/readme.md

 -   More use of Piece.toggle in zoombox.js module.
 -   Review "element" vs "node" in variable and function names.
--   Change "render" to "draw" maybe.
+-   Change "render" terminology to "viewer" and "draw".
 -   Add UI by which Pointer tunable parameters can be set:

     -   multiplierLeftRight